Celebrating International Women's Day

 Meanwhile, from her base in the USA, Ariel Rogers and her team of mostly women board members, staff and international volunteers, run Friends of Bonobos, which raises funds for all of their sister organisation’s conservation activities in the Congo and ensures more people know about bonobos.

 Integral to this group of dynamic women is Dominique Morel, chair of the Friends of Bonobos board.
 She spent seven years in the Democratic Republic of Congo, where she met Claudine and fell in love with bonobos.
 She was instrumental in helping Claudine establish Lola ya Bonobo sanctuary and Ekolo ya Bonobo reserve and has served on the board of Les Amis des Bonobos du Congo since the early 2000s.

 With Claudine, she also co-founded the US sister organisation in 2003 and has been its president ever since.
 Dominique volunteers tirelessly to raise funds from foundations and governments for bonobo protection.

 Women in ape science

-Dr. Cintia Garai - Hungarian zoologist and wildlife filmmaker - directs the 120,000-acre Ekolo ya Bonobo Community Reserve and is scientific advisor to ABC.
+Dr. Cintia Garai - Hungarian zoologist and wildlife filmmaker - directed the 120,000-acre Ekolo ya Bonobo Community Reserve until the end of 2022 and has served as scientific advisor to ABC.